0xM1cx/Obsidian-Notes/EVSU/GEN. EL. 001/Activity One Notes.md

 ## Presentation of hometown DEADLINE: SEPT 7, 2022
 ### Name of place
 - Calbayog City
-- Why is it named calbayog city?
+- Why is it named Calbayog city?
 - When was it founded?
 -